With this BBQ Turkey recipe there's no need to wait until Thanksgiving or Christmas to enjoy your favorite bird.

 Depending on the size of your BBQ and the rotisserie you may be restricted to smaller birds, 8 - 12 lbs.

-See below for step-by-step instructions for how to brine a turkey.
+Check out the quick instructions below to learn how to brine a turkey.

 The turkey is "stuffed" with lemon, garlic and sage just before it's skewered on the BBQ rotisserie spit for an inside-out flavor infusion.Home › BBQ Chicken Recipes page 1 › BBQ Turkey Rotisserie

 Serves: 6 - 8 (depending on on the size)